bradsharp/Remark/README.md

 ### References

-References are always formatted as `Symbol[Information](Source)` in Remark which makes them almost identical to Markdown.
+References are always formatted as `Symbol[Format](Source)` in Remark which makes them almost identical to Markdown.
 The key difference is that you can define any symbol to act as a custom reference type allowing you to extend Remark to fit your needs.

 By default, Remark maps each symbol onto the following reference type: